WildernessLabs/Documentation/docs/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/index.md

  2. Calculate the corrections needed to change the system state to the desired state, by multiplying the current error by the _Proportional_, _Integral_, and _Derivative_ corrective action calculations.
  3. Add together all three corrective actions into a single change quantity.

-The output might then be a value such as `0.75`, which specifies that the hotplate needs to be set to 75% power, in order to arrive at the desired temperature, based on the current conditions
+The output might then be a value such as `0.75`, which specifies that the hotplate needs to be set to `75%` power, in order to arrive at the desired temperature, based on the current conditions.

+#### Other Output Values

+If the controller were used in an system that kept a boat on a heading, or a car between lines, then the output might mean something else.
+For example, it might be between something like `-0.5` and `0.5`, in which a negative value meant a left heading, and a positive value meant a right heading.

-### Individual Correction Gains and Tuning
+## Individual Correction Gain Constants and Tuning

-Each correction action is usually a property on the controller and is specific to the particular system (more specifically, the system's response to change) and is called the _gain_ factor.
-For instance, on the [Netduino.Foundation PIDController](link) the Proportional correction factor is exposed as the `ProportionalGain` property, and the Integral and Derivative correction factors are exposed as the `IntegralGain` and `DerivativeGain` properties.
+Each correction action is usually defined by a property on the controller and is specific to the particular system (more specifically, the system's response to change) and is called the _gain constant_.
+For instance, on the [Netduino.Foundation IPIDController](http://Netduino.Foundation/API/Controllers/PID/IPIDController/) the Proportional correction factor is exposed as the `ProportionalGain` property, and the Integral and Derivative correction factors are exposed as the `IntegralGain` and `DerivativeGain` properties.

 This allows for the PID controller instance to be tuned to the particular system that it's used on.
 For instance, systems that require big control inputs to change, might have a high `ProportionalGain` value.

 In order to understand how to use these factors, it's important to understand what each one is and what its effect is on the control output.
-PID relies on calculus to calculate the various corrections in step 2 and each corrective term is calculated as follows.

-#### Error
+### Error

 The error is simply the difference between the target value value and the actual value.
 For instance, if the target value is `75ºC`, and the coffee is currently at `50ºC`, then the error is `25`.

-#### Proportional Corrective Action
+### Proportional Corrective Action

 The proportional calculation is the simplest of all; it simply multiplies the error factor by a specified proportion multiplier.
 For instance, if the error is `25`, and the `ProportionGain` is set to `0.8`, then the output gain would be adjusted by `25 * 0.8`, or `20`.

-##### Effect of the Proportional Correction
+#### Effect of the Proportional Correction

 Changing the 	`ProportionalGain` generally affects how strongly the controller responds to error.
 A higher `ProportionalGain` means that the controller will send a larger power change in response to a system change away from target.
 Systems that are resistant to change and therefore need stronger inputs will require a higher value, but systems that change easily may require subtle changes and will do better with smaller values.